tobyliu2004/model-audit-copilot/README.md

 - Path validation to prevent traversal attacks
 - Input validation on all user data

-Report security issues to: security@yourproject.com
+Report security issues via GitHub Issues with the "security" label.

 ## 📄 License